 Because feet are often the last part of our bodies we pay attention to, certain cancers can progress more rapidly than if they were found on another part of the body.

-Here are 5 lumps or bumps you may find on your feet and what to do about them.
+Here are 5 reasons for that lump or bump on your foot and what you can do about it.

 Bunions are extremely common particularly among women who wear high heels and also have flat feet.
 Flat feet are inherited.
 For that reason it's very likely if your mother had bunions and flat feet, you will too.